tjluoma/airport-autojoin/README.md

 ## Authentication ##

+The shell script needs to run as root in order to run the `networksetup` command.
+If you run it via `launchd` as recommended above it will be run as root.

 The firs time you run this script, you may be asked to authenticate with a message like this:

 <img src='SecurityAgent-434x256.jpg' width=434 height=256 border=0 alt='Security Agent Prompt' />